 - Teach new skills in small bits so that it doesn’t become overwhelming.

 - Link their academics to a future career goal.
-Do they want to be astronaut?
+Do they want to be astronauts?
 Then physics is essential!
 Pick up on their personal interests to get them fired up about a subject.

 - Turn learning into a game.
 Fun games like chess do more than just pass the time.
 They can also help to improve logical thinking skills which help with subjects at school.
 Take a look at our list of best board games for kids to get some inspiration.